nicholaseager/nicholaseager.github.io/_posts/2018-04-28-working-on-a-permaculture-farm-on-a-tiny-indonesian-island.markdown

 ---
 layout: post
-title:  "Working on a Permaculture Farm on A Tiny Indonesian Island"
+title: 'Working on a Permaculture Farm on A Tiny Indonesian Island'
 date: 2018-04-28
 categories: travel indonesia
 description: Understanding the methods behind permaculture, learning about all sorts of tropical plants, and helping take down the monoculture industry.
 image: photos/countries/indonesia/bintan/bamboo-house-on-a-farm